Articles About 'games'

 Before File-Open-Save and Lacoste were the standard for applications and their developers, there was Kai Krause.
 Kai’s Power Tools, or KPT, were a collection of psychedelic digital effects that extended the capabilities of PhotoShop.
 Goo and PowerGoo were consumerized versions of these effects.
 You could take a photo and apply a few creative stretches and [...]

-Tags: Add new tag, iPhone, Making Faces, metatools, mobile apps
+Tags: iPhone, Making Faces, metatools, mobile apps

 Comments: none